 A few hours later, Adam stood in the doorway of Bernard’s office and gazed at his father hunched over his desk, hard at work.
 Papers were strewn in piles all around him, and Bernard would distractedly scratch his head from time to time, muttering constantly under his breath.

-A few more hours later, as was his habit by this time Adam put himself to bed.
+A few more hours later, and Adam put himself to bed, as was his habit by this time.
 Joelle was already firmly shut up in her room for the night watching her regular program of police dramas and murder mysteries.
-Before turning out his own light, Adam stopped by Bernard’s office to check on his father once more.
+Before turning out his own light, however, Adam stopped by Bernard’s office to check on his father once more.
 Bernard hadn’t moved from his position hunched over his desk.
-The only change that Adam could discern during the intervening hours was the exponential growth of the piles of papers that were now scattered not only all over the desk, but were also spread out across most of the floor of the small office.
+The only change that Adam could discern during the intervening hours was the exponential growth of the piles of papers that were now scattered not only all over the desk but were also spread out across most of the floor of the small office.
 Adam was surprised to see a cigarette burning in an ashtray situated adjacent to Bernard’s right hand; he’d never seen Bernard smoke before, that was Joelle’s domain.

 The phone call Bernard had received earlier in the evening had come from Ken Abercrombie himself.
 Sales of AI+ were continuing to exceed all expectations, despite the small percentage of recipients who were developing adverse psychological issues as a result of their injections.
-The boosted brain activity that resulted from being exposed to the DNA-modified virus was continuing precisely as planned for the vast majority, but the next big drama associated with the product had just been confirmed.
-The Venezuelan equine encephalitis virus—and hence AI+—had now developed the ability to be passed directly from human to human by simple droplet spread, and Bernard knew full-well that this was very bad news.
+The boosted brain activity that resulted from exposure to the DNA-modified virus was happening precisely as planned for the majority, but the next big drama associated with the product had just been confirmed, Ken told Bernard on the phone.
+The Venezuelan equine encephalitis virus—and hence AI+—had now developed the ability to pass directly from human to human by simple droplet spread, and Bernard knew full-well that this was very bad news.

-Bernard was mortified, and he was now going over his research with a fine-tooth comb, looking for the possible issue that could have led to this disastrous event.
-Bernard just couldn’t believe that he’d overlooked something like this in his research; it wasn’t part of his makeup to leave loose ends or make mistakes.
+Bernard was mortified, and he was now going over his research with a fine-tooth comb, looking for the possible issue that could have led to this disastrous development.
+Bernard just couldn’t believe that he’d overlooked something like this in his research; it wasn’t part of his makeup to leave loose ends or make mistakes in his work.

-It was in the early hours of the following morning that Adam was awoken by a loud crash coming from the direction of the living room.
+It was in the early hours of the following morning, just a few hours later again, that Adam was awoken by a loud crash coming from the direction of the living room.
 Adam opened one eye cautiously, then instantly sat bolt upright in bed as the flickering glow he spied out in the hallway alerted him to the fact that there was a serious problem.
 He coughed violently as the smoke and fumes hovering in the upper reaches of his bedroom entered his lungs, then he jumped off the bed and dropped to his hands and knees on the floor.

-It was hot, very hot, but there was no fire in his bedroom at this moment, just smoke; that much was already clear to Adam after his mind quickly assessed the situation.
-The ominously pulsating orange glow, and the intense roar and occasional crackling and banging sounds out in the hallway, however, evoked intense fear in Adam.
-His heart was racing in his chest, he felt a gripping in his throat, and his eyes were bulging out of their sockets.
-Adam’s thoughts immediately went to Bernard and Joelle: They’re in danger.
+It was hot, very hot, but there was no fire in his bedroom at this moment, just smoke; that much was already clear to Adam as his mind quickly assessed the situation.
+The ominously pulsating orange glow, and the roar and occasional crackling and banging sounds out in the hallway, however, evoked intense fear in Adam.
+His heart was racing in his chest, there was a gripping in his throat, and his eyes were almost bulging out of their sockets.
+Adam’s thoughts immediately went to Bernard and Joelle: They’re in danger, thought Adam.
 How am I going to make sure they’re safe?
 What should I do?

-Without hesitating long enough to feel afraid, Adam grabbed a blanket from off his bed in case he needed it for smothering flames, and crawled into the hallway.
-From here he could make out that the rooms to his right—Bernard’s office, the living room, and the kitchen—were on fire, while those to his left—Joelle’s bedroom, the bathroom, and at the end of the hall, Bernard’s bedroom—were not.
-Adam briefly felt terror and dread start to rise up and grip him by the throat, but he quickly pushed them down, took a deep breath, and started crawling quickly along the corridor to his right.
+Without hesitating long enough to feel afraid, Adam grabbed a blanket from off his bed in case he needed it for smothering flames and crawled into the hallway.
+From here he could make out that the rooms to his right—Bernard’s office, the living room, and the kitchen beyond it—were on fire, while those to his left—Joelle’s bedroom, the bathroom, and at the end of the hall, Bernard’s bedroom—were not.
+Adam briefly felt terror and dread start to rise up and grip him by the throat again, but he quickly pushed them down, took a deep breath, and started crawling quickly along the corridor to his right.

-Adam shook Bernard’s shoulders roughly, and yelled into his face, “WAKE UP!!
-DAD, WAKE UP!!
-PLEASE, DAD, WAKE UP!!”
+Adam shook Bernard’s shoulders roughly, and yelled into his face, “Dad!!
+Wake up!!
+Please!!
+Wake up!!”

-Bernard stirred, and started to come around groggily; his conscious state obviously impaired by the poisonous gases circulating through the burning home.
+Bernard stirred and started to come around groggily, his conscious state clearly impaired by the poisonous gases circulating through the burning home.
 Adam shook Bernard another time, then, summoning all his strength, pulled him off the sofa and onto the floor beside him.
 For a moment father and son stared directly into each other’s eyes at close range.
-The horror of the situation finally registered in Bernard’s eyes, at which point Adam took charge and yelled into Bernard’s right ear:
+The horror of the situation finally registered in Bernard’s eyes at which point Adam took charge and yelled into Bernard’s ear:

 With that, Adam turned and scurried on his hand and knees back down the burning corridor.
 Bernard cried out, begging Adam to stop, but his voice was drowned out by the roar of the fire, and the crash of something falling heavily to the floor in the adjacent office.